gregcope/piboatmon/README.md

 * `set battery ok volts Mvolts` - Will set the milivolts at which the PI will report main battery OK or not
 * `shutdown` - Will shutdown and never wake up.
 Only from the registered phone.
 Replies with an SMS.
 Will need to be manually restarted.
 * `send instructions` - Sends a short instructions SMS (edited version of this)
+* `send config` - Sends the present config to registered phone

 ## Logging